bestestdev/vibelife/README.md

 - **Ecosystem Design**: Create custom environments with specific conditions
 - **Time Controls**: Speed up, slow down, or pause the simulation to observe at different timescales

-## Technical Vision
-VibeLife aims to create a scientifically grounded yet fun and accessible simulation of evolutionary processes.
-The game will balance:

-- Biological accuracy with engaging gameplay
-- Complex systems with intuitive interfaces
-- Emergent behaviors with player agency

 ## Technical Architecture

 ### Frontend (Game Interface)
-- **Three.js/PixiJS**: JavaScript-based rendering libraries for creating interactive 2D/3D graphics in the browser
+- **Three.js**: JavaScript-based rendering library for creating interactive 3D graphics in the browser
 - **React**: Component-based UI framework for building the game interface and controls
 - **TypeScript**: Strongly-typed JavaScript for more maintainable code and better developer experience
 - **WebGL**: Hardware-accelerated graphics rendering in the browser
-- **Custom Shaders**: GLSL shaders for efficient rendering of large numbers of organisms and environmental effects
+- **Zustand**: State management for maintaining simulation state
 - **Responsive Design**: Adaptive interface that works across desktop and tablet devices

-### Backend (Simulation Engine)
+### Simulation Engine
-- **Rust**: Core simulation engine written in Rust for maximum performance, memory safety, and concurrency support
+- **TypeScript**: The entire simulation engine is written in TypeScript for easy integration with the frontend
-- **WASM Integration**: Rust compiled to WebAssembly for browser-based deployment while maintaining near-native performance
-- **Parallel Computation**: Multi-threaded processing for organism updates and environmental calculations
-- **GPU Acceleration**: WebGPU/WebGL Compute for massively parallel computation where supported
-- **Action Compression**: Behavioral patterns compressed into weighted trait influence factors rather than storing individual actions
+- **Object-Oriented Design**: Clear separation of organisms, traits, and simulation logic
+- **Functional Programming**: Immutable data structures for predictable state management
+- **Event-Driven Architecture**: Organisms respond to environmental changes and interactions

 ### Data Architecture
-- **ECS (Entity Component System)**: Efficient data organization pattern for managing large numbers of organisms with varying traits
+- **Object-Based**: Efficient implementation of organisms and their traits
-- **Sparse Data Structures**: Optimized storage of organism traits to minimize memory footprint
-- **Spatial Partitioning**: Grid or quadtree-based systems to efficiently process interactions between nearby organisms
+- **Spatial Awareness**: Organisms are aware of their surroundings and other nearby entities
+- **Trait Inheritance**: Genetic algorithm inspired inheritance with mutations
-- **Serialization**: Efficient binary format for saving/loading simulation states
+- **Serialization**: JSON-based format for saving/loading simulation states

 ### Optimization Strategies
-- **Level of Detail**: Simplified calculations for organisms far from player focus
-- **Instancing**: GPU instancing for rendering large numbers of similar organisms
-- **Batched Updates**: Processing organisms in batches to maximize cache efficiency
+- **Batched Updates**: Processing organisms in generations to maximize efficiency
+- **Simple Physics**: Lightweight collision detection and movement systems
-- **Adaptive Simulation Rate**: Dynamically adjusting update frequency based on computational load
+- **Adaptive Simulation Rate**: Dynamic time scaling for smooth visualization
-- **Trait Inheritance Optimization**: Genetic algorithms optimized for performance while maintaining biological plausibility

 ### Deployment Model
 - **Progressive Web App**: Primary deployment as a browser-based application
-- **Optional Desktop Client**: Native application for maximum performance on high-end systems
-- **Cloud Save Integration**: Lightweight server component for sharing and storing simulations
+- **Local Storage**: Save simulations to browser storage

-This architecture prioritizes performance while maintaining visual quality and accessibility, allowing VibeLife to handle complex simulations with thousands of organisms on consumer hardware.
+This architecture prioritizes simplicity, maintainability, and performance, allowing VibeLife to handle complex simulations with hundreds of organisms in the browser.

 ## Development Roadmap
 1. Core simulation engine with basic trait inheritance